Danieldotcomcoder/ChatGPT-App/README.md

 ## ChatGPT-APP
 - A web application that implements ChatGPT which is a natural language processing tool driven by AI technology that allows you to have human-like conversations and much more with a chatbot.
-The language model can answer questions, and assist you with tasks such as composing emails, essays, and code.
+The models can answer questions, and assist you with tasks such as composing emails, essays, and code.
 ## Built With
 - React
 - CSS3